graalvm/graalvm-demos/native-image/preserve-package/README.md

 # GraalVM Native Image: Using the `-H:Preserve` Option

+This demo shows how to use GraalVM Native Image’s experimental -H:Preserve option to ensure classes accessed via reflection are included in your native executable.
+You’ll learn how to identify missing classes, use build reports, and apply the new option for reliable runtime behavior.

+## Introduction

 Java reflection lets a running program inspect and invoke classes, fields, and methods at runtime.
 GraalVM Native Image supports many common cases automatically by performing static analysis to discover what must be included in